 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2020 was £1,026,518 (2019 - £860,782), of which employer's contributions totalled £810,773 (2019 - £676,641) and employees' contributions totalled £ 215,745 (2019 - £184,141).
+The total contribution made for the year ended 31 August 2021 was £1,152,631 (2020 - £1,026,518), of which employer's contributions totalled £892,805 (2020 - £810,773) and employees' contributions totalled £ 259,826 (2020 - £215,745).
 The agreed contribution rates for future years are 21 per cent for employers and 5.50 per cent for employees.

-The LGPS obligation relates to the employees of the Academy Trust, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year.
+As described in note 25 the LGPS obligation relates to the employees of the Academy Trust, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year.
 The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the Academy Trust at the balance sheet date.